User configuration¶

 User config versus repository config

-User config only affects UI and display settings—it does not change test execution behavior.
+User config primarily affects UI, display settings, and optional features like recording—it does not change test execution behavior.
 For test execution settings like retries, timeouts, and test groups, use repository configuration.

 Example configuration¶